mrSnow-tr/PortaLink/README.md

 ## Requirements

-PortaLink is designed to require only:
+Sharelink is designed to require only:

 - **Python 3**
 - **Cloudflare `cloudflared`**